Elk River Falls swimming hole in North Carolina

 Directions to Elk River Falls (NC)

-Elk River Falls is a stunning waterfall located near the town of Elk Park, North Carolina.
+Elk River Falls is a striking waterfall located near the town of Elk Park, North Carolina.
 Follow these step-by-step directions to reach the falls:

 From the Blue Ridge Parkway at Linville Falls (Milepost ~315):